 In Luke 24:48, Jesus’ final words to the Disciples take place on the Mount of Olives outside of Jerusalem.
 They are to preach the forgiveness of sins to all nations in his name and to expect the Spirit.
 Luke takes a second crack at Jesus' final words when he writes the Book of Acts, saying, "And you will be my witnesses, telling people about me everywhere—in Jerusalem, throughout Judea, in Samaria, and to the ends of the earth.”
 (Acts 1:8)

 John 20 places Jesus' final instructions in the story of Jesus’ appearance in the upper room. “…he showed them the wounds in his hands and his side. …and he said, “Peace be with you.
 As the Father has sent me, so I am sending you.”
 Then he breathed on them and said, “Receive the Holy Spirit.”
 Then later in John 21, the Risen Jesus tells Peter to “feed my sheep.”
 (But there is no Ascension story.)

 In Matthew, Jesus' last words are "I am with you always...."
-But I think we can understand why Matthew didn't include it.
-Hard to imagine Jesus saying "I'm with you always" then leaving!
+So I think we can understand why Matthew didn't include the Ascension.
+Hard to imagine Jesus saying "I'm with you always" and then leaving!